macaw-cad/react-jss-typescript-starter/public/documentation/README.md

 9. run the build

 The build will result in a Docker image pushed to the specified Azure container registry with either the tag `$(imageName):develop` or `$(imageName):master`.

+## Deploy image to Azure Web Apps for Containers

+Deploy image from the Azure container registry to an zure Web App for Containers as described in the article https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image.

 # References